mapmeld/postgis-erbil/step-2/README.md

 ### Learnings

-- Do members of PyZim know good sources for local open data?
+- Do members of Re-Coded know local sources for geo data?
 - What is OpenStreetMap?
 - How can I get data to make quality websites?
 - Links for installing ogr2ogr on my computer